mitogen-hq/mitogen/docs/getting_started.rst

     mitogen.utils.run_with_router(do_mitogen_stuff)

-If your program cannot live beneath :py:func:`mitogen.utils.run_with_router` on the stack, you must must arrange for :py:meth:`Broker.shutdown` to be called anywhere the main thread may exit.
+If your program cannot live beneath :py:func:`mitogen.utils.run_with_router` on the stack, you must arrange for :py:meth:`Broker.shutdown` to be called anywhere the main thread may exit.

 .. note::